ku-fpg/ku-fpg.github.io/practice/remotemonad.md

 send device (strokeStyle "red")
 {% endhighlight %}

-The key idea of this paper is that *remote* monadic commands can be *locally* combined before sending them to a remote server.
+The key idea is that *remote* monadic commands can be *locally* combined before sending them to a remote server.
 For example: